gaialive/TR123e/README.md

-# TR123e
-TR-123e: Embedded Moog Synthesiser as Open Instrument, Anti-Product, and Performance Ritual
+# TR-123e: Embedded Moog Synthesiser as Open Instrument, Anti-Product, and Performance Ritual

-# TR-123e: Embedded Moog Synthesiser

 **TR-123e** is a monophonic embedded bass synthesiser inspired by the iconic Moog ladder filter architecture, developed using the Bela real-time audio platform.
 This repository contains the complete C++ source code, detailed documentation, and resources related to the TR-123e project.